-As a summer local, I can say the top things to do on Serifos – an “undiscovered” Greek island – revolve around appreciating its undeveloped wild landscape, stunning beaches and authentic Cycladic island atmosphere.
+Serifos is an “undiscovered” Greek island where the top things to do revolve around appreciating its undeveloped wild landscape, stunning beaches and authentic Cycladic island atmosphere.

 Authentic, Wild and Beautiful: Serifos Island